intelagense/rwxrob/log/2021/01/31/README.md

+## Sunday, January 31, 2021, 6:07:24PM EST <1612134444>

+Dance All Days (Wang Chung) just randomly played.
+All is well in the world again.

 ## Sunday, January 31, 2021, 5:59:33PM EST <1612133973>

 While reflecting on all this work with my family at dinner I realized